PHPAdam/PHPAdam.github.io/_posts/2020-8-13-robo-advisers-dont-exist.md

 published: true
 tags: mortgages
 title: Mortgage "Robo Advisers" Do Not Exist (2020)
-excerpt: "The Mortgage Press did not report it.
+excerpt: The Mortgage Press did not report it.
 The Financial Conduct Authority (FCA) did not morn it.
-We've today learned that RoboAdvice has died."
+We've today learned that RoboAdvice has died.
 image: {{ site.baseurl }}/images/robo-mortgage-advisers-do-not-exist.jpg
 ---